darshannn10/Linux-Command-Cheatsheet/README.md

 `mkdir` | make directories
 `cp` | copy files and directories
 `mv` | move files and directories
+`ssh` | ssh (SSH client) is a program for logging into a remote machine and for executing commands on a remote machine.
 `telnet` | The telnet command is used for interactive communication with another host using the TELNET protocol `nc` | netcat is a simple unix utility which reads and writes data across network connections, using TCP or UDP protocol.
 `openssl` | OpenSSL command line tool